zghola/assessment-exam-student/README.md

 npm run question 0
 ```

+## Submission Grading

-You can submit questions multiple times during your development process.
+* You can submit questions multiple times during your development process

-Points are awarded based on how your solutions perform during evaluation.
+* Points are awarded based on how your solutions perform during evaluation

-Points are deducted for syntax errors.
+* Points are deducted for syntax errors
+* Submissions will still be accepted after the end of the test period